Threatening 22 million people, Mexico's Popocatepetl is a very closely watched volcano

 Authorities came up with the simple idea of a volcano “stoplight” with three colors: green for safety, yellow for alert and red for danger.

 For most of the years since the stoplight was introduced, it has been stuck at some stage of “yellow.”
 The mountain sometimes quiets down, but not for long.
-It seldom shoots up molten lava, and is more the “explosive” type, showering out hot rocks that tumble down its flanks and emitting bursts of gas and ash.
+It seldom shoots up molten lava: instead it’s more the “explosive” type, showering out hot rocks that tumble down its flanks and emitting bursts of gas and ash.

 The center also has monitors in other states; Mexico is a country all too familiar with natural disasters.